-- 1.1 The Second Meeting of the Standing Committee on Fishing Activities of non-Contracting Parties in the Regulatory Area (STACFAC) was held in Dartmouth, N.S., Canada on 3-4 June 1991 under the chairmanship of Mr. C. C. Southgate (European Community). - 1.2 The following Contracting Parties were present: Canada, Denmark (on behalf of the Faroes and Greenland), European Economic Community (EEC), Japan, Poland, and USSR. - 1.3 A list of participants is at Appendix 1.
-A list of documents presented and discussed at the meeting is at Appendices 2-8.
-Some documents are left unappended and listed as Working Papers in NAFO general files in accordance with the meeting's decision. - 1.4 The Chairman, Mr. Southgate, welcomed the Delegates to the Second Meeting of STACFAC and indicated major items to be discussed at this meeting.
+- 1.1 The Second Meeting of the Standing Committee on Fishing Activities of non-Contracting Parties in the Regulatory Area (STACFAC) was held in Dartmouth, Nova Scotia, Canada on 3-4 June 1991 under the chairmanship of C. C. Southgate (EEC). - 1.2 The following Contracting Parties were present: Canada, Denmark (in respect of the Faroe Islands and Greenland), European Economic Community (EEC), Japan, Poland, and the Union of Soviet Socialist Republics (USSR). - 1.3 A list of participants is at Annex 1.
+A list of documents presented and discussed at the meeting is at Annexes 2 to 8.
+Some documents are left unappended and listed as Working Papers in NAFO general files in accordance with the meeting's decision. - 1.4 The Chairman welcomed the delegates to the Second Meeting of STACFAC and indicated major items to be discussed at this meeting.
 Those items are the Aide Memoire (for joint diplomatic demarches) and the Certificate of Harvest Origin for statistical purposes.
-He requested the panel for nomination and election of a rapporteur. - 1.5 Mr. R. Prier (Canada) was appointed as the rapporteur. - 1.6 The agenda was adopted as presented after amendment to item 4 to read "Amendment of the Rules of Procedure".
-(Appendix 2)
+He requested the panel for nomination and election of a rapporteur. - 1.5 R. J. Prier (Canada) was appointed as the rapporteur. - 1.6 The agenda (Annex 2) was adopted as presented after amendment to item 4 to read "Amendment of the Rules of Procedure".